Deeplocal/scrubber/README.md

    `speaker-test -c2 --test=wav -w /usr/share/sounds/alsa/Front_Center.wav`

    and hit ctrl+c to exit.
-If you don't hear audio, check out Adfruit's [documentation](https://learn.adafruit.com/adafruit-speaker-bonnet-for-raspberry-pi/raspberry-pi-usage) for troubleshooting.
+If you don't hear audio, check out Adafruit's [documentation](https://learn.adafruit.com/adafruit-speaker-bonnet-for-raspberry-pi/raspberry-pi-usage) for troubleshooting.

 5. Ensure you're in your Projects folder, and clone this repository.